polakowo/vectorbt/docs/docs/index.md

 Name: total_return, dtype: float64
 ```

-For the sake of convenience, VectorBT has created the column levels `fast_window` and `slow_window` for us
+For convenience, VectorBT automatically creates the column levels `fast_window` and `slow_window`,
-to easily distinguish which window size corresponds to which column.
+making it easy to tell which window size corresponds to which column.

-Notice how signal generation part remains the same for each example - most functions in VectorBT work on
+Notice how the signal generation code stays the same across examples — most functions in VectorBT work on
 time series of any shape.
-This allows creation of analysis pipelines that are universal to input data.
+This makes it possible to build analysis pipelines that are universal to the input data.

-The representation of different features as columns offers endless possibilities for backtesting.
+Representing different features as columns opens up endless possibilities for backtesting.
-We could, for example, go a step further and conduct the same tests for Ethereum.
+For example, we can go a step further and test the same strategy on Ethereum.
 To compare both instruments,
-combine price series for Bitcoin and Ethereum into one DataFrame and run the same backtesting pipeline.
+simply combine the Bitcoin and Ethereum price series into one DataFrame and run the same backtesting pipeline.

 ```pycon
 >>> # Multiple strategy instances and instruments